pstarns2/World-Cup-2022-Latent-Profile-Analysis/README.md

 # World-Cup-2022-Latent-Profile-Analysis
-Model-based clustering (tidyLPA/mclust) of 576 World Cup players on 6 game based metrics.
+This project uses model-based clustering (tidyLPA/mclust) of 576 World Cup players on 6 game based metrics.
 Why use a Latent Profile Analysis?
 I chose it because cluster count and covariance structure are selected by fit indices (BIC, bootstrapped LRT, entropy) instead of guessed.
 This means that assignments come with posterior probabilities.

 ## TLDR

-- Latent Profile Analysis of **295 outfield players** (≥180 minutes) at the 2022 World Cup, built from **StatsBomb event-level data** across all 64 matches, identified **four distinct player profiles**: Primary Attackers, Ball-Playing Defenders, Conservative Anchors, and Balanced Contributors.
+- The following is a latent Profile Analysis of **295 outfield players** (≥180 minutes) at the 2022 World Cup.
+Using data from **StatsBomb event-level data** across all 64 matches, the analysis identified **four distinct player profiles**: Primary Attackers, Ball-Playing Defenders, Conservative Anchors, and Balanced Contributors.
-- The model never saw a player's position, yet it recovered recognizable roles, filing Messi, Neymar, and Bruno Fernandes *with* Giroud and Lewandowski.
+- The model operated without using a player's position and still recovered recognizable roles, filing Messi, Neymar, and Bruno Fernandes *with* Giroud and Lewandowski.
 This indicates that at the elite level, chance creation and finishing turned out to be one job, not two.
-The hypothesized "Creative Playmaker" type does not exist as a separate profile.
+The hypothesized "Creative Playmaker" type does not exist as a separate profile from "Clinical Finisher".
-- The two 2022 finalists, Argentia and France, had nearly identical profile distributions (28% attacker minutes, majority Balanced Contributors), while no composition pattern cleanly separated advancing teams from eliminated ones: profile mix describes *how teams play*, not how far they go.
+- The two 2022 finalists, Argentia and France, had nearly identical profile distributions.
+Both had attackers accounting for 28% of the teams minutes and a majority their minutes were played by Balanced Contributors.
+While there was no clear composition pattern that cleanly separated advancing teams from eliminated ones.
+Generally it appears that profile mix describes *how teams play*, not how far they go in the tournament.
 ---

 ## Motivation
 With a passion for soccer and people analytics, I saw an opportunity to apply people analytic methods in a sporting context.
 Given that soccer is a complex game that is often reduced to averages, I wanted to apply a more rigorous methodology to help make sense of the underlying data how teams play.

 In people analytics, variable-centered methods (regression, factor analysis) describe the *average* person: "does shooting accuracy predict goals?"
 However, person-centered methods like LPA ask: "**what kinds of people exist in this population?**" This mirrors a long line of IO psychology research on engagement profiles, burnout typologies, and team composition (Humphrey et al., 2007; Spurk et al., 2020).
-Looking at the data through this lens is also more useful question whenever teams rely on complementary types rather than interchangeable averages.
+Looking at the data through this lens is also more useful question whenever teams rely on complementary types rather than interchangeable averages, which is why I am applying it to soccer analytics.

 A World Cup is an unusually clean opportunity to deploy the method because it has a fixed elite talent pool, a shared performance context, and objective event-level measurement.